 Diane sadly passed away in 2011, but her work lives on in the Anatomy & Physiology Course that she helped to write.
 Diane was a chartered biologist, graduating at honours level in zoology in 1966 and obtaining a first class teaching diploma in 1967, both at the University College of Wales, Bangor.
 Diane's teaching career had been mainly in tertiary colleges where she managed life science departments and delivered A level and G.C.S.E. programmes and Access to Nursing.

 Diane had been involved with The School of Health for about 20 years, mainly as a distance-learning tutor but also as an editor of the Anatomy and Physiology Course.
-About ten years ago, the course needed a major re-write because when it was originally devised, some of the most difficult topics were in the first unit and one of the textbooks was rather too scientific.
-Diane helped with this major modification, ensure it as popular course.
+About ten years ago, the course needed a major re-write because when it was originally devised some of the most difficult topics were in the first unit and one of the textbooks was rather too scientific.
+Diane helped with this major modification, ensuring its place as a popular course.

-Diane also enjoyed other hobbies and interests which include hill walking, swimming, gardening, playing the piano and pipe-organ.
+Diane also enjoyed hill walking, swimming, gardening and playing the piano and the pipe-organ.